HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Bulging Disc Treatment in Salt Lake City

-Bulging disc treatment at Mindful Movement Physical Therapy in Holladay, Utah uses the McKenzie Method to identify directional preference exercises that reduce disc bulging symptoms.
+Bulging disc treatment at Mindful Movement PT in Holladay, Utah uses the McKenzie Method to identify directional preference exercises that reduce disc bulging symptoms.
 Dr. Emily Warren, DPT provides one-on-one physical therapy sessions focused on long-term healing without surgery.

 What Is a Bulging Disc and Why Does It Happen?